johndevs/gradle-vaadin-plugin/README.md

 ```

 ## Plugin configurations
-* ``vaadin.plugin.terminateOnEnter`` - Should the vaadinRun and devmode tasks be terminated on enter-key.
-Default true.
 * ``vaadin.plugin.logToConsole``- Should server logs be logged to the console or to a log file.
 Default is logging to file.
 * ``vaadin.plugin.openInBrowser`` - Should the application be opened in a browser tab after the application is launched.
 Default true.
 * ``vaadin.plugin.eclipseOutputDir`` - The directory where Eclipse will output its compiled classes.
 Default is project.sourceSets.main.output.classesDir.